Publications

 Survey analysis

-The K–12 Pandemic Budget and Staffing Crises Have Not Panned Out—YetRAND Corporation
+The K–12 Pandemic Budget and Staffing Crises Have Not Panned Out—YetRAND

 In this report, researchers present school district leaders' views about staff turnover, hiring, and districts' financial outlooks at the end of the 2020–2021 school year.
 Based on the survey responses of 292 district leaders from the ASDP, the authors found that teacher and principal turnover had not increased substantially beyond pre-pandemic rates in most districts.